Dragon Magazine (Fujimi Shobo)

-Dragon Magazine (ドラゴンマガジン, Doragon Magajin), frequently abbreviated as "Doramaga" or "DM", is a Japanese light novel and manga magazine aimed at young adult males, first published in 1988.
-Since March 19, 2008 the magazine has been published every other month.
+Dragon Magazine (ドラゴンマガジン, Doragon Magajin), frequently abbreviated as Doramaga or DM, is a Japanese light novel and manga magazine aimed at young men, first published in 1988.
+Since March 19, 2008 the magazine has been published every other month.It will cease publication with its May 2025 issue.
 The light novel magazine Fantasia Battle Royal was a special edition of Dragon Magazine.

 Serialized works

 Many popular light novels which were later animated were originally serialized in it.
 The magazine also features one or two manga series at a time.